bradya/slash-brady/README.md

 1. Clone source 'git clone https://github.com/bradya/slash-brady.git'
 2. Install node dependencies 'npm install'
-3. Initialize git repo 'git init; git add .; git commit -m "init"'
-4. Create heroku app 'heroku create' and remember this subdomain!
+3. Create heroku app 'heroku create' and remember this subdomain!
-5. Push to heroku 'git push heroku master'
+4. Push to heroku 'git push heroku master'
-6. Make sure at least 1 dyno is running 'heroku ps:scale web=1'
+5. Make sure at least 1 dyno is running 'heroku ps:scale web=1'
-7. Add a new slash command to slack at https://my.slack.com/services/new/slash-commands with your url constructed like below
+6. Add a new slash command to slack at https://my.slack.com/services/new/slash-commands with your url constructed like below
-8. Add two config variables to your heroku app 'heroku config:add slack_token=API-TOKEN' and 'heroku config:add slack_secret=SECRET-PASSWORD' replacing API-TOKEN and SECRET-PASSWORD with applicable values.
+7. Add two config variables to your heroku app 'heroku config:add slack_token=API-TOKEN' and 'heroku config:add slack_secret=SECRET-PASSWORD' replacing API-TOKEN and SECRET-PASSWORD with applicable values.
-9. Anyone on your team can now type in your slash command in Slack and it should work!
+8. Anyone on your team can now type in your slash command in Slack and it should work!
 Ping me on Twitter if you run into any issues @bradyy

 ### URL construction